awsdocs/amazon-dynamodb-developer-guide/doc_source/ql-iam.md

 }
 ```

-## Example: Allow Select statements and deny full table scan statements in PartiQL for DynamoDB<a name="access-policy-ql-iam-example6"></a>
+## Example: Allow select statements and deny full table scan statements in PartiQL for DynamoDB<a name="access-policy-ql-iam-example6"></a>

 The following IAM policy grants permissions to run the `select` statement on a specific table while blocking `select` statements that result in a full table scan\.